PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Phenomenological framework

 \subsection{Definition of Generalized Parton Distributions}

-In the unpolarized (vector) sector, spin-1/2 GPDs are defined in the \lightcone gauge from the following matrix elements:
+In the unpolarized (vector) sector, quark (superscript $q$) and gluon (superscript $g$) GPDs of a spin-$\nicefrac{1}{2}$ massive hadron (of mass $M$) are defined in the \lightcone gauge by the following matrix elements:

-We note $\xi = - \Delta^+/(2P^+)$ the skewness variable and $t=\Delta^2$ the momentum transfer on the nucleon target.
-As usual, the "+" component refers to the projection of a 4-vector on a \lightlike vector $n$.
-The average momentum $P$ obeys $P^2 = M^2 - t / 4$, where $M$ denotes the nucleon mass.
+We note $\xi = - \Delta^+/(2P^+)$ the skewness variable and $t=\Delta^2$ the square of the four-momentum transfer on the hadron target.
+We adopt conventions of Ref. \cite{Diehl:2003ny}, and the superscript "+" refers to the projection of a four-vector on a \lightlike vector $n_+$.
+The average momentum $P$ obeys $P^2 = M^2 - t / 4$.
+Analogous definitions for the polarized (axial-vector) sector GPDs $\widetilde{F}^{q,g}$ can be found in Ref. \cite{Diehl:2003ny}.